varunpai314/mammocare/README.md

 ## 🩺 About the Project

 **Mammocare** is a Flutter-based mobile application designed to simplify and streamline the patient management process for doctors.
-Focused initially on breast cancer care, it aims to serve as a lightweight yet powerful tool for recording, accessing, and managing patient medical data with a clean and intuitive interface.
+Focused initially on breast cancer care, it aimed to serve as a lightweight yet powerful tool for recording, accessing, and managing patient medical data with a clean and intuitive interface.

 The project was started with the vision of using technology to bring meaningful impact to healthcare practices—especially in fields where continuous tracking and personalized care are crucial.

 ---

-## ✨ Features
+## ✨ Features (Planned)

 - 📁 **Patient Profiles**: Add, edit, and manage patient information easily.
 - 📋 **Medical Records**: Maintain treatment history, diagnosis, and prescribed medications.
-- 🕑 **Follow-Up Tracking**: (Planned) Get reminders for follow-ups and appointments.
+- 🕑 **Follow-Up Tracking**: Reminders for follow-ups and appointments.
 - 🔐 **Privacy First**: Designed with data sensitivity and security in mind.
-- 🧪 **Under Development**: The project is currently a work-in-progress and open to contributions!

 ---

 ## 🛠️ Tech Stack

 - **Flutter** – UI framework
 - **Dart** – Programming language
 - **Provider** – State management
 - **Firebase** (Planned) – Backend and authentication

 ---

-## 🚧 Current Status
+## 🚧 Project Status

-Mammocare is under active development.
-Due to academic priorities, the initial version is incomplete, but the core structure and design reflect the long-term vision of a healthcare-focused, user-friendly app.

----

-## 📌 Future Plans

-- Add Firebase integration for cloud-based storage
-- Implement secure authentication and role-based access
-- Enable scheduling and notification system for follow-ups
-- Improve UI/UX for both doctors and patients
-- Consider expansion to other specializations

----

-## 🤝 Contributing

-We welcome contributions and feedback!
-If you’re interested in healthcare tech or mobile development, feel free to fork the repo, raise issues, or submit a pull request.
+Mammocare was a conceptually strong and socially driven project, but due to academic priorities and time constraints, development could not be completed.
+However, the idea and initial groundwork remain open for future continuation or inspiration.

 ---